j10ra/rn-expo-sandbox/Readme.md

 expo init my-app --template @native-base/expo-template-typescript
 ```

-## Run the project
+## Run the project via Expo Go

+### Instructions

+1. Download expo go from [Apple store](https://apps.apple.com/us/app/expo-go/id982107779) or [Google play](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US)
+2. Ensure that mobile device and the computer are on the same network
+3. Connect the device on to your computer
-Navigate to the directory and run one of the following yarn commands.
+4. Navigate to the directory `$ cd aktiv-learning` and run the code below.
-you can open iOS, Android, or web from here, or run them directly with the commands below.

-`$ cd aktiv-learning`

-- `yarn start `
-- `yarn android`
-- `yarn ios`
-- `yarn web`
+- `$ yarn start`
+- press a for android
+- press i for ios
+- Or scan from your device the generated QR code

+## Run the project via react-native